The Ehrhart series of alcoved polytopes: Introduction

-After proving this result, we conjecture a relationship between this formula and another formula for the $h^*$-polynomial of the second hypersimplex $\Delta_{2,n}=\{(x_1,\dots,x_n)\in[0,1]^n~|~\sum_{i=1}^nx_i=2\}$ which is given in terms of combinatorial objects called decorated ordered set partitions (DOSPs).
-The only known proofs of the latter formula rely on algebraic manipulation and enumerative combinatorics; our conjecture is aimed towards providing a more geometric reason for why DOSPs appear in the $h^*$-polynomial of the hypersimplex.
+which is given in terms of combinatorial objects called decorated ordered set partitions.
+The only known proofs of the latter formula simply enumerate decorated ordered set partitions and show that the number of these objects gives the $h^*$ coefficients; our proof gives a bijective reason for why decorated ordered set partitions appear in the $h^*$-polynomial of the second hypersimplex.